vandinem/sudoku/README.md

 060 | 209 | 070       6  | 2 9 |  7
 ```

-The basic_sudoku.pl perl script was culled from my first solver attempt.
-This script was all over the place and has not been rigorously tested (it fails on some boards that other scripts handle without issue ... but I haven't tried to track down why.
+The **[basic_sudoku.pl] (basic_sudoku.pl)** perl script was culled from my first solver attempt long ago.
+This script was all over the place and has not been rigorously tested (it fails on some boards that other scripts handle without issue ... but I haven't tried to track down why.)
+My Perl had gotten better at this point, although my understanding of the puzzle had not.
+The script takes 1,100+ lines to accomplish what the site's PHP version manages in about 200 lines (**sudtest.php** excerpts the key code into a console script) .
+I think the approach is similar in spirit between the two.
+I'd solved a lot more sudoku boards by the time I got to the PHP attempt, though, and was smarter about using some built-in functions when examining the boards and choosing numbers.